PET2Rep: Towards Vision-Language Model-Drived Automated Radiology Report Generation for Positron Emission Tomography: Introduction

-\textbf{Data Collection from Real Clinical Scenarios.} PET2Rep is collected from real clinical scenarios to bridge the gap between algorithmic benchmarks and actual clinical practice.
-Many existing medical multimodal benchmarks are developed from public imaging archives \cite{sepehri2024mediconfusion,huatuogpt}.
+\textbf{Data Collection from Clinical Scenarios.} Many existing medical multimodal benchmarks are developed from public imaging archives \cite{sepehri2024mediconfusion,huatuogpt}.
 These frameworks often generate tasks that probe for superficial understanding of the image, such as identifying the imaging modality or naming marked organs, rather than complex clinical reasoning \cite{ye2024gmai,zhou2025drvd}.
 Such scenarios test for basic medical knowledge and differ significantly from the complex demands of a real clinical workflow.
-In contrast, PET2Rep incorporates data directly from the clinical setting, ensuring that the benchmark authentically reflects the challenges radiologists encounter in their daily work.
+In contrast, PET2Rep is collected from real clinical scenarios and incorporates data directly from the clinical setting, ensuring that the benchmark authentically reflects the challenges radiologists encounter in their daily work.
 This ensures the authenticity and clinical relevance of the PET2Rep benchmark while minimizing the risk of data leakage, thereby reflecting the generalization performance of VLMs in real-world clinical scenarios.

-To make a comprehensive evaluation of the performance of VLMs, we establish a standardized evaluation pipeline for PET radiology report generation.
+To make a comprehensive evaluation of the performance of VLMs, we establish a standardized evaluation pipeline for PET/CT radiology report generation.
 We formulate a prompting framework incorporating essential elements including imaging modality specifications and clinical objectives and design a structured report template aligned with radiological training protocols.
 This approach ensures faithful translation of image-derived information into formatted reports that maintain consistency with expert-generated radiological reports.
 We conduct a comprehensive evaluation state-of-the-art models, including 19 general purpose and 11 medical-specific VLMs on PET2Rep benchmark.
 The experimental results show that current cutting-edge VLMs exhibit suboptimal performance on the task, falling considerably short of fulfilling real-world requirements.
 Furthermore, our analysis reveals several critical limitations that must be tackled to drive progress in clinical applications.